 Fax: (202) 364-4098

-Chairman of Accuracy in Media and its sister organization Accuracy in Academia, directs the day-to-day operations of both organizations, and has been actively involved with AIM for over 30 years.
-He oversees AIM projects including the American Journalism Center (AJC), an internship training program for aspiring conservative student journalists, and the AIM Center for Investigative Journalism, launched in 2010 as another outlet for providing the public with objective, fact-based news reporting.
+Publisher of Accuracy in Media and Chairman of its sister organization Accuracy in Academia, oversees the publication of the AIM Report and has been actively involved with AIM for over 36 years with many of those years spent working side-by-side with his father Reed Irvine, the founder of Accuracy in Media.
 He has interviewed Senators and Congressmen and is a former candidate for the Maryland State Senate.
-A strong promoter of new media technology such as Facebook and Twitter, Mr. Irvine’s popular blog is frequently re-published on influential conservative websites.
-(202 364 4401, Email) Full bio
+A strong promoter of new media technology such as Facebook and Twitter, Mr. Irvine’s popular blog is frequently re-published on influential conservative websites and is a much-sought out expert on fake news and the state of the media.
+Full bio